 One remarkable property that makes Cedar excellent for cladding garage doors is that it is lightweight.
 It doesn’t weigh a ton.
 Cedar also does exceptionally well in diverse weather conditions.
 Unlike many other timbers, it doesn’t deteriorate much in different weather conditions.
 This makes it ideal for cladding since the garage door is exposed to the elements.

-Cedar is also an excellent choice because it can handle nailing and screws very well.
+Cedar (on Amazon) is also an excellent choice because it can handle nailing and screws very well.
 It doesn’t split or break when you nail or screw it.
 This is a property you want in timber for garage door cladding.
 Because, for a better grip on the surface, nailing or screwing is essential.

 Siberian Larch

-The only difference between Siberian Larch and Cedar is, the former is a bit denser.
+The only difference between Siberian Larch and Cedar is, that the former is a bit denser.
 That is both an advantage and a disadvantage.
-The advantage is, it can withstand knocks and scratches more, and the disadvantage is your garage door will be heavier.
+The advantage is, that it can withstand knocks and scratches more, and the disadvantage is your garage door will be heavier.

 Amount of Lumber boards required.

-Now that you are familiar with the two most used timber for cladding, how many boards you actually need to completely clad your garage door?
+Now that you are familiar with the two most used timber for cladding, how many boards do you actually need to completely clad your garage door?
 This is an important section, so I recommend you take notes.

-The two critical measurements you need to know is the garage door panel’s height and width.
+The two critical measurements you need to know are the garage door panel’s height and width.
 The standard width for single garage doors is 8 feet, which is equivalent to 96 inches.
 For double garage doors, the standard width is 16 feet, which is equivalent to 192 inches.

 Garage door panels come in three standard heights: 18 inches, 21 inches, and 24 inches.

 Why are these measurements necessary?
 When you go out shopping for lumber boards, you want to find a board that has the same dimensions as your garage door’s panel (highly unlikely) or a combination of lumber boards, which will sum up to have the same dimensions as the panel.
-After that, you multiply that with the total number of panels on your garage door to know the exact number of boards required (most likely)
+After that, you multiply that by the total number of panels on your garage door to know the exact number of boards required (most likely)

 For instance, let’s say you own a single garage door with four panels, just as in the photo above.
 Also, let’s assume the Panel Height is 18 inches, which is one of the standard garage door panel heights.
 As already mentioned, single garage doors are 8 feet or 96 inches wide.